Maverick95/circus-simulation/CircusSimulation/SiteswapGraphReadMe.txt

 a) Valid states to begin from,

-This is the result of function SiteswapGraphMultiAction::PopulateValidBeginStates
+This is the result of function SiteswapGraphMultiAction::StoreValidBeginStates

 This is quite complex, so hopefully I can explain this in an easy way.